 SITE-SPECIFIC PUBLIC ART COMMISSION

 We're happy to announce our participation in this year's lineup of exhibitors for Sculpture Milwaukee!
-The work will be installed starting May 18 along Wisconsin Avenue in downtown Milwaukee, with an official opening on June 1!
+The work officially opened on June 1!

 In June of 2017, a 400-year-old white pine tree, 36” in diameter, fell during a windstorm in Waupaca, WI, crushing an outbuilding on Brent's parents’ property.
 We persuaded his Dad to have the lumber milled into 6 x 6 timbers.
 He hired a portable mill and in November we milled the pine along with several other trees that came down in the storm – 3000 board feet in all.
 Right around the time when the tree fell, we were on our way to Grand Marais, MN to visit North House Folk School to consult with them about their timber framing courses.
 There we learned that white pine, the same species of the tree that flattened Brent's parent’s garage, was considered the ideal timber framing material.
 We had been thinking about the sculptural possibilities of timber framing ever since we fabricated a timbered structure for the artist Fo Wilson at Lynden Sculpture Garden in 2015.
 So when we were approached about doing a piece for Sculpture Milwaukee, and the organizers showed interest in the Fo Wilson structure at Lynden, we began sharpening our chisels.